The Best Phlebotomy School in North Dakota

 At the very beginning of your career, you will need to enroll in a phlebotomy training course, and there are some requirements that you must meet.

-The majority of programs will require that future student has a high school diploma or GED.
+The majority of programs will require that future students have a high school diploma or GED.

 You may find that some programs will also require that you hold your CPR certification.

-As a part of your training, you will be doing clinical rotation and prior to starting this portion of the training, you will be asked to demonstrate that you have medical insurance, liability insurance and you will have to pass drug and criminal background testing.
+As a part of your training, you will be doing a clinical rotation, and prior to starting this portion of the training, you will be asked to demonstrate that you have medical insurance and liability insurance, and you will have to pass drug and criminal background testing.

-Even though we need to note that North Dakota is not the state that requires phlebotomists to hold the certification, it is significant to mention that certification can be very useful the moment you try to find your job.
+Even though we need to note that North Dakota is not a state that requires phlebotomists to hold a certification, it is significant to mention that certification can be very useful when you try to find a job.

-Actually, you will find that most employers will ask that you are certified and those who possess a license will be always given preference.
+Actually, you will find that most employers will ask that you be certified, and those who possess a license will always be given preference.

 Certification is not obligatory, but the possession of it shows the employer that you are fully trained and qualified, that he/she can rely on your skills and that you are serious and devoted to this profession.